aycangulez/tie-in/README.md

 The relations in a database are usually defined between columns across tables.
 In Tie-in, however, relations can be defined between individual records.
 Relations can also have types, so you can have multiple relations between two records.

-The ability to associate a record with any other record on any table opens up new possibilities that are hard to accomplish with the traditional column-based relations.
+The ability to associate a record with any other record in any table opens up new possibilities that are hard to accomplish with the traditional column-based relations.
 Also, since relations are dynamic, no schema changes are necessary to define new relations.

 ### Defining Components